-Last Friday I reached out to friends and family and asked them to send me some photos of them or others out and about riding their bikes.
+Last Friday we reached out to friends and family and asked them to send photos of them or others out and about riding their bikes.

 The weather was not bike friendly at all in South Germany, so no luck there.
 The rest of Germany did what you often do in a well established cycling culture: they grabbed their bikes and hit the road sometime during the weekend.